aidatapros/analyticsprojectstartup/README.md

 ## Analytics Project Startup

-The creation of a Power BI report is mashup of data to meet the requirements of a business use case.
-Business requirements inform data requirements and the output of data requirements is a specification that a Power BI developer can use as the blueprint for the work.
+The creation of a Power BI report is an exercise of sourcing and mashing up of data to meet the requirements of a business use case.
+Requirement including the Business requirements which in turn inform data requirements.
+The output of both business and data requirements is a specification that a Power BI developer can use as the blueprint for the work to be carried out.
 The high level sequence of all steps followed in the creation of a Power BI report follow this key sequence.

 1. Idea Creation
 2. Business Requirements